alexzielenski/Opee/README.md

 3. uninstall – removes all load commands to the specified path in the specified binary
 4. restore – puts a backup made by the `install` command back.
 (The `install` command only makes backups if the `--backup` flag is set)

+# Information

+Place your extensions in `/Library/Opee/Extensions` or `~/Library/Opee/Extensions` to have them automatically loaded into processes depending upon thier filters.

+You can choose to blacklist executables by placing a file called `OPConfig.plist` in either directory and specifying in an array called `Blacklist` the executable names or bundle identifiers which you'd like to blacklist.

+Apps can choose to blacklist themselves by adding an `OPBlacklisted` key inside their `Info.plist` set to true.
+You can override this setting by adding their bundle identifier in your `OPConfig.plist` in the `Whitelist` array to have your extensions loaded into them anyway.

 # Usage